Open a Document Editor Using Web API

 Opening a Document Editor

-First, create a menu item.
-This is done inside the loaded event in Main.
-For more information, see Create a Menu Using Web API.
+Create a menu item following the steps in Create a Menu Using Web API.

 This menu action will look for the Home_Page document in MyFirstModule (however, you can use any module or document in your app).
 It will then open it with the editor API.
 For more information, see Access a Mendix Model Using Web API.